Long-lived Sterile Neutrinos at Belle II in Effective Field Theory: Numerical Results

 As discussed in Sec.~\ref{sec:simulation}, with the proposed search strategy, and for 50 ab$^{-1}$ integrated luminosity, we expect vanishing background at \texttt{Belle~II}.
 In our numerical results, we show three-signal-event isocurves as the exclusion limits at 95\% confidence level, and also as a measure of sensitivity of the experiment to the $\nu_R$-models.

 In Fig.~\ref{fig:sensitivity_minimal}, we present the sensitivity limits for the minimal scenario, \textit{cf.} Sec.~\ref{subsec:minimal}, shown in the plane $|U_{\tau 4}|^2$ vs.~$m_N$.
 We find general agreement with the exclusion limits obtained in Ref.~\cite{Dib:2019tuj}.
-We also compare our limits with existing bounds (marked gray) obtained by the \texttt{CHARM}~\cite{CHARM:1985nku,Orloff:2002de} and \texttt{DELPHI}~\cite{DELPHI:1996qcc}, experiments, respectively. \texttt{Belle~II} can probe $|U_{\tau 4}|^2$ orders of magnitude smaller than the current limits, in most of the relevant mass range.
-For values of $|U_{\tau 4} |^2$ smaller than the \texttt{Belle~II} limits, the production rates of the sterile neutrinos become too small and the sterile neutrinos are too long-lived to decay inside the detector fiducial volume, resulting in fewer than three signal events predicted.
+We also compare our limits with existing bounds obtained by the \texttt{DELPHI}~\cite{DELPHI:1996qcc} (marked dark gray) and \texttt{CHARM}~\cite{CHARM:1985nku,Orloff:2002de} (marked medium gray) experiments, respectively.
+Moreover, recently Ref.~\cite{Boiarska:2021yho} has performed a re-analysis of the CHARM search results~\cite{CHARM:1983ayi,CHARM:1985nku}, obtaining updated bounds on $|U_{\tau 4}|^2$ in the sterile neutrino mas range 290 MeV $< m_N < 1.6$ GeV.
+We have included these exclusion limits in Fig.~\ref{fig:sensitivity_minimal}, shown in light gray.
+We find most of the parameter space that \texttt{Belle~II} is sensitive to has now been excluded, except a relatively limited region at $1.2\text{ GeV}\lesssim m_N \lesssim 1.7$ GeV for $|U_{\tau 4}|^2 \sim \mathcal{O}(10^{-4})$.
+For values of $|U_{\tau 4}|^2$ smaller than the \texttt{Belle~II} limits, the production rates of the sterile neutrinos become too small and the sterile neutrinos are too long-lived to decay inside the detector fiducial volume, resulting in fewer than three signal events predicted.
 The left and right ends of the exclusion limits are determined by kinematical thresholds.
 At $m_N\sim 1.0\,$GeV the isocurve displays a kink.
 This is due to the threshold of a $\tau$-decay mode into a sterile neutrino and a rho-meson.